waleedess/Garage-Management-system/README.md

 # Garage Management System

-A console-based multi-floor garage management system built in C++ for the Structured Programming course at Ain Shams University (AY 2025–2026).
+A console-based multi-floor garage management system built in C++ for the Structured Programming course at Ain Shams University (2025–2026).

 ## Overview